fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 We could take care of the communication between the React-app and GraphQl by using Axios.
 However most of the time it is not very sensible to do so.
 It is a better idea to use a higher order library capable of abstracting the unnecessary details of the communication.

-At the moment there are two good options: [Relay](https://facebook.github.io/relay/) by Facebook and [Apollo Client](https://www.apollographql.com/docs/react/).
-From these two Apollo is absolutely more popular, and we will also be using it.
+At the moment there are two good options: [Relay](https://facebook.github.io/relay/) by Facebook and [Apollo Client](https://www.apollographql.com/docs/react/), which we used also in the previous section.
+Apollo is absolutely the most popular of the two, and we will use it in this section as well.

 ### Apollo client
 Create a new React-app and install the dependencies required by [Apollo client](https://www.apollographql.com/docs/react/v3.0-beta/get-started/#installation).